Guidelines for the Preparation, Evaluation, and Selection of History Textbooks

 Accompanying the need for variety in textbook approaches, certain criteria define a satisfactory history text at any level.
 The most important guideline, from which more specific criteria flow, is the need to make sure that the text contributes to good history instruction.

-Factual Coverage.
 Most textbooks primarily convey factual materials.
 No matter what the subject, or how large the book, these materials are necessarily selective, involving choices about what relevant historical data to include and exclude.
 A satisfactory history text establishes what the key selection principles have been, so that users can assess the validity of the choices and also have some awareness of potential gaps.
-For example, a world history text may downplay certain early periods or geographical regions and still measure up to coverage needs; but the choices should be briefly indicated and explained.
+For example, a world history text may downplay certain early periods or geographical regions and still measure up to coverage needs, but the choices should be briefly indicated and explained.
 In U.S. history, some sequences of presidents are often summed up without great detail; again, this kind of selectivity should be briefly noted and explained.
 In addition to explanations, adequate textbooks do not select coverage without attention to problems of bias and distortion not only in the accuracy of the materials presented, but in the choice of major topics.

 Factual coverage in an adequate history textbook must reflect explicit attention to chronology.
 That is, it must help establish differences as well as similarities between past and present and it must deal with events and patterns in a sequence of time.
-For more advanced student levels, chronology must also be presented through discussion of periodization ~ that is, through discussion of key points of change ~ so that users can understand the choices involved in deciding on major breaks in chronological sequences.
+For more advanced student levels, chronology must also be presented through discussion of periodization--that is, through discussion of key points of change--so that users can understand the choices involved in deciding on major breaks in chronological sequences.

-Factual coverage must be up to date in terms of ongoing historical research.
+Factual coverage must be up-to-date in terms of ongoing historical research.
 Significant improvements in the teaching and learning of history result from the systematic utilization of research-based knowledge.
 Regular adjustments in light of new research are essential for textbook accuracy and for achievement of necessary balance in group and topical coverage.
 At least brief indications of possible further reading, appropriate to the user level but reflective of recent historical research, should be included in any adequate history text.